annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Objects

-With the help of the API you have access to the file system, settings and extensions.
+With the help of the API you have access to the files, settings and extensions.
 The API is divided into several objects and basically reflects the file system.
 There's `$this->yellow->content` to access content files, `$this->yellow->media` to access media files and `$this->yellow->system` to access system settings.

 ``` box-drawing {aria-hidden=true}
 ┌────────────────────┐     ┌───────────────────────┐